-Alabama state legislators to discuss plans for 2020 session
+Alabama state legislators discuss plans for 2020 session

-HUNTSVILLE, Ala. – Leaders will talk with local businesses about their priorities for the upcoming legislative session.
+HUNTSVILLE, Ala. - Leaders talked with local businesses about their priorities for the upcoming legislative session.

-It’s a homecoming Friday morning for the legislative update breakfast in Huntsville – three state legislators are coming to town and they all hail from the Tennessee Valley.
+It was a homecoming Friday morning for the legislative update breakfast in Huntsville - three state legislators came to town and they all hail from the Tennessee Valley.

-Representative Mac McCutcheon, Speaker of the House; Representative Anthony Daniels, House Minority Leader; and Senator Arthur Orr, Chair of the Senate Education Fund Appropriations Committee will be in attendance.
+Representative Mac McCutcheon, Speaker of the House; Representative Anthony Daniels, House Minority Leader; and Senator Arthur Orr, Chair of the Senate Education Fund Appropriations Committee were in attendance.

-The legislative session starts in just over a week’s time – Feb.
-3.
+The legislative session starts in just over a week's time on February 3.

 These legislators are all working on different topics, but Senator Orr is expected to introduce the Alabama Church Protection Act to the Senate.